shikaan/keydex/docs/kpcli_copy.md

 ### Options inherited from parent commands

 ```
-  -k, --key string   Path to the key file to unlock the database
+  -k, --key string   path to the key file to unlock the database
 ```

 ### SEE ALSO